The SEVIS Fee

 Read the payment instructions and download Form I-901 (pdf).
 Be sure to allow adequate mailing time to send the fee payment and to receive the payment receipt.

-Read the payment instructions for Western Union payment at the the U.S. Immigration and Customs Enforcement web page.
+Read the payment instructions for Western Union payment at U.S. Immigration and Customs Enforcement.
 Select the instructions according to whether you are making payment inside or outside the U.S. and whether you are an F or J student at the bottom of the page.

 Your Payment Receipt

-- After paying the fee, you will receive a payment receipt (form I-797).
+- After paying the fee,you can print your payment confirmation from the FMJFEE.com website.
 If paying on-line, be sure to print the receipt at the end of your transaction.

 - Make and keep extra copies of your SEVIS fee payment receipt.
 You should keep your receipt for your entire period in the U.S.